Flexible Land Tenure System (Namibia)

 The Flexible Land Tenure System (FLTS) is an innovative concept to provide affordable security of tenure to inhabitants in informal settlements in Namibia.

 The basic idea of the Flexible Land Tenure System is to establish an interchangeable tenure registration system parallel and complementary to the current formal system of freehold tenure.
-The concept is derived from the need by the Government to create upgradeable alternative land tenure options to informal settlements, which complements the current formal system of freehold tenure.
+The concept is derived from the need by the Government to create upgradable alternative land tenure options to informal settlements, which complements the current formal system of freehold tenure.

 The system was formally introduced through the Flexible Land Tenure Act, 2012 (Act No. 4 of 2012) and tasks the Namibian Ministry of Land Reform with its implementation.

 Historical background

 Urban policy of both the German and South African colonial administrations was to create town centres as exclusive white residential, recreational and business areas.
 Throughout the colonial era, both public and private investment was concentrated in these town centres.
 The black population was allowed to move in mainly as contract labourers who lived in separate areas (townships) with housing and other social services inferior to those of “white areas”.
 Permanent black urbanisation was discouraged, while a number of laws, such as pass laws and prohibition of urban land ownership, controlled most aspects of black residents’ lives.
 Black people (mostly men) were recruited mainly from communal areas in the north to work as contract labourers in factories and service industries in commercial areas south of the red line.
 The apartheid policy in South West Africa under South African rule did not allow for black urban migrants to bring their families to live with them in towns in commercial areas.
 Most men recruited from communal areas lived in single-quarter accommodation in the commercial areas.
 The development of informal settlements was also strictly regulated by apartheid policy.

 At independence, apartheid policy was abolished and the new Constitution introduced the right of all Namibians to reside and settle in any part of the country.
 This provoked a dramatic increase of informal settlement in Windhoek and other urban areas.